omcodedthis/Breakout/README.md

 CS106A and this program is a testament of what I have gained so far.

-Here are some documents on how to get this program running (do note to open the folder breakout.py is directly in when in PyCharm):
+Here are some documents on how to get this program running (do note to open the folder breakout.py is directly in, "Breakout Game" when in PyCharm):

 [Get Pycharm.pdf](https://github.com/omcodedthis/Breakout/files/10365789/Get.Pycharm.pdf)